Chronic wasting disease in Oregon

 Other ways to get your animal tested

-In addition to check stations, ODFW biologists and veterinarians are happy to sample your harvested deer or elk for CWD and provide you with the results via an online reporting system.
+In addition to check stations, ODFW is happy to test your harvested deer or elk for CWD and provide you with the results via an online reporting system.
 Please contact your local ODFW office to set up an appointment to have your deer or elk tested for CWD.
-ODFW is most interested in deer and elk that are adult animals versus fawns or calves.
-For testing, ODFW will need the animal’s head and at least one vertebrae below the skull – keep your deer/elk head cool prior to sampling if possible.
+For testing, ODFW will need the animal's head and at least one vertebrae below the skull – keep your deer/elk head cool prior to sampling if possible.

 When you bring your animal head or carcass in for testing, ODFW also will take a tooth for aging.
 You should receive a postcard several months later with information about the animal’s age.

-If you see or harvest a sick deer or elk, DO NOT EAT THE MEAT.
-Report it to the ODFW Wildlife Health Lab number at 866-968-2600 or by email to Wildlife.health@ODFW.Oregon.Gov.
+If you see or harvest a sick deer or elk, report it to the ODFW Wildlife Health Lab number at 866-968-2600 or by email to Wildlife.health@ODFW.Oregon.Gov.

-Any adult deer or elk salvaged under Oregon’s new roadkill law is also being tested for CWD.
+Any deer or elk salvaged under Oregon's new roadkill law is also being tested for CWD.